Keith Jarrett: Sleeper (ECM 2290/91)

 It brings us full circle to the avenues from which that first shadow extended before a dying sun.

-Not only does this recording show us a book of ways, it also shows us the way of books, for it teaches us that the written word, like music, is but a stepping-stone to silent understanding.
+Not only does this recording show us a book of ways, but it also shows us the way of books, for it teaches us that the written word, like music, is but a stepping-stone to silent understanding.

 << Enrico Rava/Dino Saluzzi Quintet: Volver (ECM 1343)